Cost of Living

 Best Cities for Expats Ranked in Sweden

-Stockholm is often ranked as the best city for expats due to its lively culture, high salaries, and excellent public services.
+Stockholm is often ranked as the best city for expats due to its vibrant culture, high salaries, and excellent public services.
 Gothenburg offers a relaxed lifestyle, strong maritime industry, and diverse cultural events.
 Malmö is known for its multicultural environment and proximity to the continent.

-Uppsala is noted for its strong academic community and lower living costs. , but Lund is emerging as a tech hub, attracting expats in the IT sector.
+Uppsala is noted for its strong academic community and lower living costs.
+Lund is emerging as a tech hub, attracting expats in the IT sector.
 Västerås is gaining popularity for its quality of life and affordable housing.

 In 2026, Malmö launched initiatives to improve public transport, enhancing its appeal to expats.